-- 154. We must ensure that any new developments in Bungay do not negatively affect the biodiversity of our local flora and fauna, and actually enhance these by sustainable practices and improving green infrastructure. - 155.
-Degradation of Priority Habitats in Bungay (floodplain grazing marsh, deciduous woodland, acid grassland and high quality semi-improved grassland) is an issue and can lead to a reduction in trees and vegetation and their capacity for carbon storage. - 156.
+- 160. We must ensure that any new developments in Bungay do not negatively affect the biodiversity of our local flora and fauna, and actually enhance these by sustainable practices and improving green infrastructure.
+This should apply to the provision of new open space as well, which can be an excellent opportunity to enhance biodiversity. - 161.
+Degradation of Priority Habitats in Bungay (floodplain grazing marsh, deciduous woodland, acid grassland and high quality semi-improved grassland) is an issue and can lead to a reduction in trees and vegetation and their capacity for carbon storage. - 162.
 Tree planting supports biodiversity, landscape interest and public amenity and can be an effective measure for carbon storage.
-Where appropriate, we will investigate the planting of trees on land owned by the Bungay Town Council, Bungay Town Trust, on private land with landowner support, and on the least productive agricultural ground surrounding Bungay. - 157.
+Where appropriate, we will investigate the planting of trees on land owned by the Bungay Town Council, Bungay Town Trust, on private land with landowner support, and on the least productive agricultural ground surrounding Bungay. - 163.
 Biodiversity net gain (BNG) is now a requirement of the Environment Act 2021.
-Development proposals from 2023 will be required to deliver a 10% BNG preferable on-site.
-BNDP brings in the requirement for BNG earlier. - 158.
+Development proposals from 2023 will be required to deliver a 10% BNG, preferably on-site.
+BNDP brings in the requirement for BNG earlier. - 164.
 Poorly designed developments can inadvertently harm protected species.
 This can include preventing hedgehogs moving around because fences prevent them going from garden to garden.
 In this example, having post and rail fencing or hedgerows would be better.
 Similarly, through modest design changes, proposals can support other protected species, such as by including bat and swift boxes.